ianwdunlop/ci-cd-versioning/README.md

 * `BUMP`: The version to bump.
 * `RELEASE_TAG`: The tag to release with.
 * `GIT_LOG`: Prettyfied git log for use in gitlab release.

-#### `version.sh`
-Does the following:
-1. Adds an empty commit with the message to "Setting version to..." for CI purposes.
-2. Pushes the commit.
-3. Tags the commit with `RELEASE_TAG` and pushes the tag.

-#### `release.sh`
-Does the following:
-1. Sources `utils.sh` to make utility functions available.
-2. Sources `setup-git.sh` to set up git.
-3. Sources `export-env.sh` with `$@` to pass down it's command line arguments.
-4. Sources `version.sh` to run the versioning procedure.
-5. Sources `create-release.sh` to push the release to gitlab.
-6. Calls `rebase.sh` to rebase if required.

 #### `setup-go-private.sh`
 Sets up the CI git user with credentials to perform `go get` commands against